 The Long Range WiFi Repeater kit from Alfa comes with everything needed for the install.
 Including the antenna, repeater, USB cable, and other accessories.

 The main component that makes the kit powerful is the Alfa outdoor WiFi receiver with 9 dBi fiberglass encased outdoor antenna.

 The antenna should be placed as high as possible to get the best clear line of sight to the access point location.
 Proper elevation and environmental factors really come into play with how good a signal you will get.

-So for example, if your in a campground getting the antenna pointed to the wireless internet access point with the least amount of obstacles such as trees is best.
+So, for example, if you are in a campground getting the antenna pointed to the wireless internet access point with the least amount of obstacles such as trees is best.

 The USB cable is fed from the repeater to the antenna which rebroadcasts the boosted signal to any wireless devices within your camping setup.

 The antenna is basically a big wireless booster which in combination with the repeater gives any wireless device you have a good signal.